-- They can settle divergencies between conflicting studies; by formally assessing the conflicting study results, it is possible to eventually reach new hypotheses and explore the reasons for controversy;
+- Meta-analyses can settle divergences between conflicting studies.
+By formally assessing the conflicting study results, it is possible to eventually reach new hypotheses and explore the reasons for controversy.

-- They can answer questions with a broader influence than individual studies: for example, the effect of a disease on several populations across the world, by comparing other smaller research made in specific countries or continents.
+- They can also answer questions with a broader influence than individual studies.
+For example, the effect of a disease on several populations across the world, by comparing other modest research studies completed in specific countries or continents.

-Undertaking research approaches like systematic reviews and/or meta-analysis are of great responsibility.
-They provide reliable information that has real impact on society.
-Elsevier offers a number of services that aim to help researchers achieve excellence in written text, suggesting the necessary amendments to fit them into a target formatting.
-A perfectly written text, whether translated or edited from a manuscript, is the key to be respected and considered in the scientific community, leading to more and more important positions like, let’s say… being part of an expert panel leading a systematic review or a widely acknowledged meta-analysis.
+Undertaking research approaches, like systematic reviews and/or meta-analysis, involve great responsibility.
+They provide reliable information that has a real impact on society.
+Elsevier offers a number of services that aim to help researchers achieve excellence in written text, suggesting the necessary amendments to fit them into a targeted format.
+A perfectly written text, whether translated or edited from a manuscript, is the key to being respected within the scientific community, leading to more and more important positions like, let’s say…being part of an expert panel leading a systematic review or a widely acknowledged meta-analysis.

 Language Editing Services by Elsevier Author Services:

-Find more about our Language Editing Plus: it is done within 5 working days; it includes unlimited rounds of language review, a manuscript formatting to meet the requirements of the journal of your choice, Customised Cover Letter and an Assessment Report on your document, among other tasks.
+Find more about our Language Editing Plus: Completed within 5 working days, this service includes unlimited rounds of language review, a manuscript formatting to meet the requirements of the journal of your choice, a customized cover letter and an assessment report on your document, among other tasks.
 You may also check the final price on our Language Editing Simulator: